-For connection to the ISTS a schedule shall be prepared by CTU/ transmission licensee pursuant to the relevant Connection Agreement which shall state for each item of plant and apparatus at the connection point the following:
+For connection to the ISTS a schedule shall be prepared by CTU/transmission licensee pursuant to the relevant Connection Agreement which shall state for each item of plant and apparatus at the connection point the following:

-- Ownership of the Plant/Apparatus - Responsibility for control of the Plant/Apparatus - Responsibility for operation of the Plant/Apparatus. - Responsibility for maintenance of the Plant/Apparatus and - Responsibility for all matters relating to the safety of any - Person at the connection point.

-ii) The format, principles and basic procedure to be used in the preparation of Site Responsibility Schedules shall be formulated by CTU and shall be provided to each agency/regional constituents for compliance.
+- Ownership of the Plant/Apparatus - Responsibility for control of the Plant/Apparatus - Responsibility for operation of the Plant/Apparatus. - Responsibility for maintenance of the Plant/Apparatus and - Responsibility for all matters relating to the safety of any person at the connection point. - ii) The format, principles and basic procedure to be used in the preparation of Site Responsibility Schedules shall be formulated by CTU and shall be provided to each agency/regional constituents for compliance. - iii) All agencies connected to or planning to connect to ISTS would ensure providing of RTU and other communication equipment, as specified by RLDC/SLDC, for sending real-time data to SLDC/RLDC at least before date of commercial operation of the generating stations or sub-station/line being connected to ISTS.